sassbookai/api-docs/summarizer/samples/js/README.md

-# Basic Sassbook AI Summarizer API functionality in JavaScript (Node.js)
+# Basic Sassbook AI Summarizer API usage in JavaScript (Node.js)

 The API is intended to be used from server-side.